ryjen/ryjen.github.io/content/post/12-bar-blues.md

 - solo in major/minor scales or different modes
 - 'Walking' the notes in the scale
-- lead in/lead out notes on beats
+- lead in/lead out notes
 - 'turnaround' riffs
 - rhythm changes
 - pattern variations